pysal/pysal/doc/source/users/installation.rst

 ============

-Pysal is built upon the Python scientific stack, primarily numpy and scipy.
+PySAL is built upon the Python scientific stack, primarily numpy and scipy.
 While these libraries are packaged for several platforms, the Anaconda and Enthought Python distributions include them along with the core Python library.
 Anaconda not only ships numpy and scipy, but pysal as well!